codeigniter4projects/project-tests/README.md

-# ModuleTests
+# ProjectTests

-PHPUnit testing scaffold for CodeIgniter 4 modules
+PHPUnit testing scaffold for CodeIgniter 4 projects

 ## Overview

-Not a module itself but a testing scaffold for CodeIgniter 4 modules, **module-tests** makes it easy to setup PHPUnit tests in your modules.
+Not a module itself but a testing scaffold for CodeIgniter 4 projects, **ProjectTests** makes it easy to setup PHPUnit tests in your projects.

 To read more on Unit Testing in CodeIgniter 4 visit the [User Guide](https://codeigniter4.github.io/userguide/testing/index.html).